fdABB-Gym-Samuel/SpetsCTF/README.md

 - [ ] Let admins/orgs add new orgs to ctf
 - [ ] Make code DRYer
 - [ ] Write API endpoints for people who might want to create separate clients, even if nobody will it's nice to have.
+- [ ] CTF countdown doesnt work correctly, seemingly when days remaining is greater than 10 (tested with something in the 300s)